Leppington: Transport

 Camden Valley Way connects Leppington to Camden and Liverpool as well as the Westlink M7, a pay road providing relatively quick connection to Sydney CBD and other parts of greater Sydney.
 Leppington railway station on the South West Rail Link has frequent direct services to the CBD via Strathfield.
 Construction began in mid-2010 and opened 8 February 2015.
 See Leppington railway station for details of local bus services.

 Politics

 The bulk of Leppington belongs to the north ward of Camden Council while the northwest part of the suburb sits within the City of Liverpool.
-The suburb is contained within the federal electorate of Werriwa, represented by Anne Stanley (politician) (Labor), and the state electorate of Leppington, currently held by Nathan Hagarty from the Australian Labor Party.
+The suburb is contained within 3 federal electorates those being Werriwa, represented by Anne Stanley (politician) (Labor), Macarthur, represented by Mike Freelander (Labor) and Hume, represented by Angus Taylor (Liberal).
+Leppington is its own state electorate, it is currently held by Nathan Hagarty from the Australian Labor Party.